gigaj0ule/system42/README.md

 Debugging only works when read out protection is turned off.

-SVD and configuration files should be already present for the STM32F1 family and the STM32F4 family in this repository.
+SVD and configuration files should be already present for the 32F1 family and 32F4 family in this repository.